 - The

-method reverses the characters within a string.
+reversemethod reverses the characters within a string.
 For example:

 text = "Hello, World!" reversed_text = text.reverse

-method to reverse the characters within the string.
-IRB will display the value of reversed_text
+In this example, we define a variable text and assign it a string value.
+We then use the reverse method to reverse the characters within the string.
+IRB will display the value of reversed_text, which should be "!dlroW ,olleH".

 - The

-method removes leading and trailing whitespace from a string.
+stripmethod removes leading and trailing whitespace from a string.
 For example:

 text = " Hello, World! " stripped_text = text.strip

-and assign it a string value with leading and trailing whitespace.
-We then use the strip
+In this example, we define a variable text and assign it a string value with leading and trailing whitespace.
+We then use the strip method to remove the whitespace.
+IRB will display the value of stripped_text, which should be "Hello, World!".

 - The

-method splits a string into an array of substrings based on a specified delimiter.
+splitmethod splits a string into an array of substrings based on a specified delimiter.
 For example:

 text = "Hello, World!" substrings = text.split(", ")